Bolaang Mongondow Regency: Administrative districts

-Notes: (a) the populations at the 2010 Census of the communities now forming these three new districts are included in the figures for the existing districts from which they were cut out. (b) Lolak District includes the offshore islands of Pulau Molosing and Pulau Tikus, situated off the north coast. (c) Sangtompolang District includes the offshore islands of Pulau Gogobola, Pulau Paniki, Pulau Tengah and Pulau Tudunya, all situated off the north coast.
+(b) the populations at the 2010 Census of the communities now forming these three new districts are included in the figures for the existing districts from which they were cut out.

+(c) Lolak District includes the offshore islands of Pulau Molosing and Pulau Tikus, situated off the north coast.

 Airport

 A new airport was proposed in 2015 as a construction project located in Lolak town.
 The government allocated IDR250 billion (USD17.2 million) for the project.
 Construction was scheduled to commence in 2018 and complete by 2021.
 The airport originally will feature a 1400m runway, later to be extended to 2800m.
 The detailed airport planning envisages a runway both direction 10-28.

 Climate

 Lolak has a tropical rainforest climate (Af) with moderate rainfall from July to September and heavy rainfall in the remaining months.